caprica/vlcj/README.md

 <dependency>
     <groupId>uk.co.caprica</groupId>
     <artifactId>vlcj</artifactId>
-    <version>2.2.0</version>
+    <version>2.3.0</version>
 </dependency>
 ```

-Note that some features of vlcj 2.2.0 (access to the native log) require vlc 2.1.0 which has *not* yet been released.
+Note that some features of vlcj 2.2.0 and later (access to the native log) require vlc 2.1.0 which has *not* yet been released.

 News
 ----